flintlang/flint-2/docs/state_of_flint-2.md

 #### Dependencies

 - **rustc**: We were working with version 1.44.1, however any newer installation is likely to work.
-- **Libra**: Libra is known to update often without documentation, so there are likely to have been changes since writing this document that break parts of the MoveIR target.
-The MoveIR compiler currently works with the Libra version installed September 3rd 2020.
+- **Libra**: Libra is known to update often without documentation, so there are likely to have been changes since writing this document that break parts of the Move target.
+The Move compiler currently works with the Libra version installed September 3rd 2020.
 - **LLVM**: The rust Inkwell crate currently supports up to LLVM 10.0, and some earlier versions of LLVM do not support the WASM target, hence this compiler is only tested with LLVM 10.0.
 You will also need to install wasm-ld and llc.
 - **python3**: In order to run the python script, you will need a python version >= 3.6.

 ### Testing
-There are currently unit tests for the parser, some runtime function tests for LLVM and a semantic test of MoveIR.
+There are currently unit tests for the parser, some runtime function tests for LLVM and a semantic test of Move.
 These can be run using ```cargo test```.
 However, almost all of our testing is integration testing, split between compilation tests and runtime tests, as detailed below.

 #### Libra
-Travis tests the compilation of all Flint files to MoveIR, however verification and behaviour testing of the MoveIR files should be done locally, as Libra is too large a dependency to compile on Travis.
+Travis tests the compilation of all Flint files to Move, however verification and behaviour testing of the Move files should be done locally, as Libra is too large a dependency to compile on Travis.
 To test the Libra target, run the python script with the command: ```python3 <path_to_python_file> <all | behaviour | compilation> Optional[<flint-filename-without-extension>]```.

 _Note that the python file will take a long time to run the first time as the script will need to compile Libra.
 Subsequent testing should be much faster._